About the Program

 It is unlikely that this shortage of rural physicians will improve in the near future, since one-quarter of primary care physicians in these states are 55 years or older, and nationally, only 3% of recent medical school students indicate that they plan to practice in a rural area or small town.

-In order to address this serious problem, Jefferson Medical College of Thomas Jefferson University developed the Physician Shortage Area Program (PSAP) in 1974.
+In order to address this serious problem, the Sidney Kimmel Medical College of Thomas Jefferson University developed the Physician Shortage Area Program (PSAP) in 1974.
 The PSAP is a unique admissions and educational program designed to increase the number of rural physicians, especially family physicians.
 Since that time, the PSAP has been highly successful in increasing the number of rural family physicians.
 Outcomes of the PSAP, published in the New England Journal of Medicine and the Journal of the American Medical Association (JAMA), have shown that PSAP graduates:

 - Are more than 8 times as likely as their peers to become rural family physicians;